www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Speed up deployment via parallel module builds with mvnd.
 * [ ] Log public server availability via dedicated hardware.
 ## Done Tasks
+* [x] Check whether Hetzner's network cost per month is limited or not and document this.
+  Create a Hetzner document, for administration, notes and guidelines.
+  -> Traffic is included in the fixed package price and no additional fees are charged, as long as no additional network expansions are bought for the package.
+  This is noted in this issue under at the task description.
 * [o] Playwright based test sometime do nothing. -> Playwright tests work now.
     * [x] Avoid XSL errors in systemd logs.
     * [ ] Maybe there is also a problem, when the submitted problem is optimized, but not fully solved. -> No, Playwright is not working.